malvag/distributed-ml-bench/README.md

 We can consume our dataset in a distributed fashion as well and to do that we can use the same function we created before with some tweaks.
 When training a model with multiple GPUs, you can use the extra computing power effectively by increasing the batch size.
 In general, use the largest batch size that fits the GPU memory.

+There is also a `MirroredStrategy()` which works on a single machine with multiple GPUs but if you want to distribute the training on multiple machines then the `MultiWorkerMirroredStrategy()` is the way to go.

 ```python
 strategy = tf.distribute.MultiWorkerMirroredStrategy()
 BATCH_SIZE_PER_REPLICA = 64